What are Patents?

 Patents are documents that grant ownership of intellectual property – the idea of, or concept for, something – to an individual, group, or company.
 A patent ensures that the owning party can exclusively make, use, sell, import, and export the invention outlined in the document for a certain period of time.
 While the period may vary, most patents are valid for a minimum of 20 years.

-Patents are granted once proof of use of the invention is made clear, and the patent holder publicly announces the creation of their invention.
+Patents are granted once proof of use of the invention is made clear and the patent holder publicly announces the creation of their invention.
 Because they fall under what’s known as civil law, the only way to enforce infringement of the patent’s terms requires the patent holder to file a civil lawsuit against the party or parties making use of the patented goods or information without the express permission of the creator.

 Benefits of Patents

 One of the primary reasons patents are considered beneficial is the significant amount of growth and fuel that is added to economies and public knowledge.
-It is accomplished during the research and development periods to obtain one.
+This is accomplished during the research and development periods to obtain one.

 The pursuit of a patent leads many individuals through the process of exploring what goods and services are already in existence, how they can be improved upon, and what new goods and services can be created and patented.